 In Taupo the benefits gained from these relationships have been mostly educational through student exchanges with these cities.
 The promotion of cross-cultural understanding, business and sharing of cultures have also been beneficial.

 Taupo enjoys Sister City relations with Noumea in New Caledonia, Suzhou in China and Hakone in Japan.

-Suzhou islocated in the lower reaches of China's Yangtze province on the shores of Lake Taihu.
+Suzhou is located in the south eastern Jiangsu Province of East China on the shores of Lake Taihu.
 Founded in 514 BC, Suzhou has over 2,500 years of rich history, and relics of the past are abundant to this day.
 In February 2008, the two cities officially became Sister Cities.

 The relationship between Taupo and Suzhou has developed since then with civic exchange trips, exhibitions and the sharing of knowledge and skills.

 Noumea is the largest city on the South Pacific island of New Caledonia, a French overseas territory.
 In 1995, a sister relationship was established based upon the promotion of fruitful exchanges in the cultural, sport, social, economic and tourism fields.